McKinley Mosley

 Bio

-McKinley Mosley enlisted in the U.S. Army at sixteen after completing the 10th grade.
-He began serving in the 76th Field Artillery Division as a private, fulfilling roles in infantry and artillery units.
-After completing basic training, Mosley was stationed in Japan and subsequently deployed to Korea, where he was tasked with guarding air bases in Busan and Kimpo, South Korea.
-As part of a segregated division comprising twenty-five other African Americans, he dedicated himself to the protection of these crucial airbases.
-Mosley continued his faithful service until he departed from Korea in 1952.
+McKinley Mosley was born in Tyler, Texas on August 31, 1932.
+He enlisted in the United States Army at the age of sixteen after completing the 10th grade.
+Mosley began his service in the 76th Field Artillery Division as a private, fulfilling roles in both infantry and artillery units.
+After completing basic training, he was stationed in Japan and later deployed to Korea in 1951.
+There, he was responsible for guarding air bases in Busan and Kimpo, South Korea.
+As part of a segregated division that included twenty-five other African American soldiers, he dedicated himself to the protection of these critical airbases.
+Mosley continued his service diligently until he left Korea in 1952.

 Video Clips

-McKinley Mosley remembers leaving home as a 16-year-old to embark on his military journey, starting with basic training.
-Transitioning from Fort Riley, Kansas, where he learned infantry skills, to Fort Bliss in El Paso, Texas, for artillery training, Mosley recalls gaining valuable expertise.
-From there, his journey continued to Fort Custer in Michigan, then California, followed by deployment to Japan, and finally to Korea for the war.
+McKinley Mosley remembers leaving home at the age of 16 to begin his military journey, starting with basic training.
+He describes his transition from Fort Riley, Kansas, where he learned infantry skills, to Fort Bliss in El Paso, Texas, for artillery training.
+He reflects on the valuable expertise he gained throughout this process.
+He mentions that his journey then took him to Fort Custer in Michigan, followed by a move to California, before he was deployed to Japan and finally to Korea for the war.

 Share YouTube: